gkkondoju/izg-configuration-console/README.md

 # izg-configuration-console

-This project contains the api and ui for the IZ Gateway Configurtion Console.
+This project contains the api and ui for the IZ Gateway Configuration Console.
 This is written using the following technologies:

 - NodeJS
 - NextJS